- Understand what HTML stands for and it’s purpose

 What is HTML?

-- HTML ensures the proper formatting of content (text, images, video) so that your internet browser can display them as intended.
+HTML ensures the proper formatting of content (text, images, video) so that your internet browser can display them as intended.
 As a result, HTML is made up of many elements.
 These elements are used to hold our content and define how the browser must format and display the content.
 The term

-- Markup = the set of tags to structure a page
+markup refers to the set of tags used to structure a page.

 Let’s say that we had some text and we wanted to denote that this text was a paragraph.